Contract Manufacturing: Subassembly and Supply Line Management

 Drawers, Doors and More: Ferriot Produces All 450 Parts, Ships Finished Enclosure

-Ferriot developed testing and qualification procedures to ensure that every part of the assembly would function properly.
+Ferriot developed testing and qualification procedures to ensure that every part of the assembly and subassembly would function properly.

 For each of the components produced in house, we developed blueprints and work instructions.
 Workers had to be trained and pass internal certification requirements before participating in any part of the production.